yurouninaliu/yurouninaliu.github.io/content/projects/game-engines/game-engines.md

 [Link to Binary File for Mac Silicon](prog_sdl)

 Link to Source Code (To be added)
-Compilation Notes: Simply run DUB from the Engine directory (make sure to do the equivalent of "export DYLD_LIBRARY_PATH=/opt/homebrew/lib").
+Compilation Notes: Simply run DUB from the Engine directory.

 Post Mortem